Taqla/context-engineering-learn/04_organs_applications.md

 The choice of pattern depends on the task structure, parallelization potential, and complexity.

-<QuizEmbed
-  moduleId="module-3"
-  section="control-flow"
-  quizzes={[
-    {
-      difficulty: 'simple',
-      question: 'Which control flow pattern is best for step-by-step processes with clear dependencies?',
-      options: {
-        A: 'Parallel (Map-Reduce)',
-        B: 'Sequential (Pipeline)',
-        C: 'Feedback Loop',
-        D: 'Hierarchical'
-      },
-      correct: 'B',
-      hint: 'Think about one cell feeding into the next',
-      explanation: 'Sequential (Pipeline) pattern is best for step-by-step processes with clear dependencies, where each cell\'s output becomes the next cell\'s input in a linear flow.'
-    },
-    {
-      difficulty: 'medium',
-      question: 'What is the key advantage of the Parallel (Map-Reduce) pattern?',
-      options: {
-        A: 'It uses fewer tokens',
-        B: 'It can process independent subtasks simultaneously',
-        C: 'It has better accuracy',
-        D: 'It requires fewer cells'
-      },
-      correct: 'B',
-      hint: 'Consider what "parallel" means',
-      explanation: 'The Parallel (Map-Reduce) pattern splits work into independent subtasks that can be processed simultaneously by different cells, then merges the results, dramatically reducing overall processing time.'
-    },
-    {
-      difficulty: 'hard',
-      question: 'Which control flow pattern would be most appropriate for a quality improvement system that iteratively refines outputs?',
-      options: {
-        A: 'Sequential (Pipeline)',
-        B: 'Parallel (Map-Reduce)',
-        C: 'Feedback Loop',
-        D: 'Hierarchical'
-      },
-      correct: 'C',
-      hint: 'Look for the pattern that loops back',
-      explanation: 'The Feedback Loop pattern is designed for iterative refinement and quality improvement, where outputs cycle back through cells for continuous enhancement until quality criteria are met.'
-    }
-  ]}
-/>

 ## ReAct: A Foundational Organ Pattern

 One of the most powerful organ patterns is ReAct (Reasoning + Acting):